Berkeley, California: Late 19th century

 In 1866, Oakland's private College of California looked for a new site.
-It settled on a location north of Oakland along the foot of the Contra Costa Range (later called the Berkeley Hills) astride Strawberry Creek, at an elevation of about 500 ft above the bay, commanding a view of the Bay Area and the Pacific Ocean through the Golden Gate.
+It settled on a location north of Oakland along the foot of the Contra Costa Range (later called the Berkeley Hills) on Strawberry Creek, at an elevation of about 500 ft above the bay, commanding a view of the Bay Area and the Pacific Ocean through the Golden Gate.

 According to the Centennial Record of the University of California, "In 1866, at Founders' Rock, a group of College of California men watched two ships standing out to sea through the Golden Gate.
-One of them, Frederick Billings, thought of the lines of the Anglo-Irish Anglican Bishop George Berkeley, 'westward the course of empire takes its way,' and suggested that the town and college site be named for the eighteenth-century Anglo-Irish philosopher."
+One of them, Frederick Billings, thought of the lines of the Anglo-Irish Anglican Bishop and philosopher George Berkeley, 'westward the course of empire takes its way,' and suggested that the town and college site be named for the eighteenth-century Anglo-Irish philosopher."
 The philosopher's name is pronounced BARK-lee, but the city's name, to accommodate American English, is pronounced BERK-lee.

 The College of California's College Homestead Association planned to raise funds for the new campus by selling off adjacent parcels of land.
 To this end, they laid out a plat and street grid that became the basis of Berkeley's modern street plan.
 Their plans fell far short of their desires, and they began a collaboration with the State of California that culminated in 1868 with the creation of the public University of California.

 As construction began on the new site, more residences were constructed in the vicinity of the new campus.
 At the same time, a settlement of residences, saloons, and various industries grew around the wharf area called Ocean View.
 A horsecar ran from Temescal in Oakland to the university campus along what is now Telegraph Avenue.
 The first post office opened in 1872.